Kingston, Ont., man accused of serial abuse now faces nearly 100 charges | CBC News

 Kingston, Ont., man accused of serial abuse now faces nearly 100 charges

-Police say five more victims have accused Michael Mark Haaima of sexual abuse
+Police say 5 more people have accused Michael Mark Haaima of sexual abuse

 Michael Mark Haaima, the Kingston, Ont., man already accused of human trafficking, making child pornography, multiple counts of sexual assault and dozens of other offences, is now facing 19 more charges involving another five alleged victims, according to police.

-One of Haaima's latest accusers shares that seeing the growing list of alleged victims is both disturbing and therapeutic.
+One of Haaima's latest accusers said seeing the growing list of alleged victims is both disturbing and therapeutic.

 "One victim is more than enough," she told CBC News.
 "I hate that there is already five new ones, myself included."